Adaptive Skills Checklist

 Life skills programs

 These programs are designed for a broader range of learners, including adults transitioning into more independent living situations.
-They cover a wide spectrum of skills, from financial management to navigating public transport, aiming to equip participants with the practical know-how for daily living.
+They cover various skills, from financial management to navigating public transport, to equip participants with practical daily living knowledge.

 Special education programs

-Within school settings, special education offers tailored support designed to meet individual learning needs, including the development of adaptive skills.
+Special education offers tailored support in school settings to meet individual learning needs, including developing adaptive skills.
 IEPs (Individualized Education Programs) often include goals related to these skills.

 Community-based instruction (CBI)